Peer Career Advisor Program

 - Network with employers and career center staff

 - Strengthen your communication, presentation, interpersonal, and critical thinking skills

 - Expand your knowledge of and access to career resources

 - Get a free PCA polo shirt and other "swag"

-- Conduct walk-in advising hours for undergraduate, graduate, and alumni students
+- Conduct drop-in advising hours for undergraduate, graduate, and alumni students

 - Critique resumes and cover letters

 - Assist in special events such as career fairs and professional development workshops